-The original English text can be read below (not all pictures appeared in the article in OSCAR NEWS).
+The original English text can be read below.
 Please be informed that the status of the satellites mentioned in the article is not updated since the article was written!
 If you are interested in working satellites as a portable station, Google can give you more webpages about this subject, for example a similar setup of KB5WIA.

 The current fleet of operational AMSAT satellites consists solely of low-earth orbit (LEO) satellites.
 Although high-earth orbit (HEO) satellites like AO-40 (and the upcoming P3E) delivers worldwide communication capabilities and interesting technical challenges, using LEO satellites is also interesting and fun, and has its own challenges to deal with.

 This article describes a portable satellite setup for working LEO voice satellites.
 The setup was developed and optimized over several years, and the article mentions some rationale behind design decisions and practical experiences with the setup.
 Excellent results were achieved in terms of making QSOs via LEO satellites as a portable station.

 The setup described here has the following main features:

 To be able to work both FM and SSB satellites with a truly portable setup, transceivers like the IC-910 are too heavy.
 For the setup described here, two Yaesu FT-817ND multi-mode portable transceivers are used.
 This small all-round transceiver has sufficient functionality and is small enough to form the base of the portable setup.
 The FT-817ND (further mentioned as '817') covers the amateur radio bands between 1.8 and 430 MHz; for this setup only the 2m and 70cm bands are used.
 A single 817 does not have full duplex capabilities, but two of them make an excellent full duplex combination.
 A setup with similar second-hand equipment, for example an FT-290R2 and an FT-790R2, is also possible, which will reduce the overall price of the setup.